-- 1. Complete 300 hours of supervised experience per semester of internship. - 2.
+- 1. Complete 75-300 hours of supervised experience per semester of internship. - 2.
 Practice developing an ongoing (longer term) therapeutic relationship with several clients. - 3.
 Integrate counseling skills with a chosen theory & counseling style - 4.
 Conduct group counseling (individually or co-leading) - 5.
 Conduct assessments (interviews, behavioral observations, testing) - 6.
-Engage in any other type of counseling related function (as is possible) such as vocational guidance, psychoeducational presentations, conduct or assist with research/program evaluation, consultations with staff and family members, make referrals to community agencies, attend staff meetings & treatment planning. - 7.
-Develop a more integrated identity as a counselor (which should include, in part, making contributions to the placement agency through the application of counseling principles) - 8.
-As a course requirement, complete a clinical case conceptualization of an actual client group counseling; (3) intake interviews; (4) testing / assessment; (5) crisis intervention (6) psycho-educational interventions (7) consultation.
-Individual counseling sessions should be ongoing and consecutive with the same students over the period of the semester (and year, if possible).
-Given the structure of the placement, the needs of the client population, and the readiness of each individual fieldwork student, the number of clinical hours per week will vary.
-It is expected that eventually the fieldwork students will spend at least 50% to 60% of their weekly hours in clinical student contact and carry a regular caseload of at least 3 to 10 weekly individual clients and/or groups.
+Engage in the professional role and responsibilities of the counselor in this particular type of setting (e.g., development and implantation of the school counseling program) - 7.
+Utilize technology to support professional work of the school counselor. - 8.
+Engage in any other type of counseling related function (as is possible) such as vocational guidance, psychoeducational presentations, conduct or assist with research/ program evaluation, consultations with staff and family members, make referrals to community agencies, attend staff meetings & treatment planning. - 9.
+Develop a more integrated identity as a counselor (which should include, in part, making contributions to the school counseling program through the application of counseling principles) - 10.
+As a course requirement, complete a clinical case study of an actual client. - 11.
+Students are required to lead or co-lead a group.